cltl/frame-annotation-tool/README.md

 ### Installation

-To install all the needed packages, please run `package.json`.
+To install all the needed packages, please run `npm install`.
+This will install all dependencies listed in `package.json`.

 ### Start the server